In the past few weeks, our weather has been cloudy (not very rainy though), often foggy and overall very grey.

 Lokakuu oli pilvinen täälläpäin Suomea.
 Tuntuu, ettei aurinkoa ole näkynyt viikkoihin, mutta valokuvien perusteella 10. päivä paistoi aurinko. :) Ensilumi satoi täällä 25.10.
 Nyt lumi on jo kokonaan sulanut pois ja sataa vettä. - Tunnelmallista marraskuuta!

 Ferns and mums:

-The "Autumn socks" were designed for a woman and I modified the number of loops and colour patterns, because this pair will be a Christmas present to my brother.
-He is the fisherman mentioned in the previous post... and very special indeed.
+Knitting socks...
+The fisherman mentioned in the previous post is my brother... and he is very special indeed.
 We all thank him for this lovely blog, because the camera I use

 The finished socks look like this:

 As to my previous post, I would also like to tell to the foreign readers of this blog that celebrating Halloween is not an old tradition in Finland, but it's becoming more popular also here.
 I find the origins of this feast fascinating, but notice how important the commercial interests involved are.
 In our family, we don't celebrate Halloween and the peppers of the previous post were carved for photographic purposes only. :)

 In Finland, All Saints' Day is celebrated on the Saturday between 31 October and 6 November.
 This year it falls on the 5th of November.
 The tradition is to light candles and to visit the graves of passed-away relatives and loved ones.

 The first snow fell on the 25th.
 Now the snow has already disappeared and it's raining.